Bill

 Bill Summary

-AN ACT concerning agriculture; relating to food; permitting requiring beekeepers who meet certain requirements to register with the department of agriculture if such beekeepers wish to sell packaged honey and honeycombs without holding a food establishment or food processing plant license under the Kansas food, drug and cosmetic act; providing that registered beekeepers that meet certain requirements are not required to have a commercial kitchen facility to hold a license certain facilities or equipment under such act; amending K.S.A.
+AN ACT concerning agriculture; relating to food; requiring beekeepers who meet certain requirements to sell packaged honey and honeycombs without holding a food establishment or food processing plant license under the Kansas food, drug and cosmetic act; providing that beekeepers who meet certain requirements are not required to acquire or maintain certain facilities or equipment under such act; amending K.S.A.
 65-689 and repealing the existing section.

 AI Summary